Complexity of Linear Subsequences of $k$-Automatic Sequences: Construction by B uchi Arithmetic

 \section{Construction by B\"uchi Arithmetic}

-We now re-examine the previous relations and operations in light of their implementation in an interpretation of B\"uchi arithmetic (as, for example, in the system \texttt{Walnut} \cite{mousavi_automatic_2021}) to find the time required for computing their automata.
-We use the number of automaton transitions traversed during the computation as a measure of the time required.
+We now re-examine the previous relations and operations in light of their implementation in an interpretation of B\"uchi arithmetic (as, for example, in the system \texttt{Walnut} \cite{mousavi_automatic_2021}) to find the time required for constructing their automata.

+B\"uchi arithmetic is the logical theory of the natural numbers together with addition and the function $V_k(n)$, the largest power of $k$ dividing $n$, for some fixed $k \geq 2$.
+This theory is powerful enough to express finite automata \cite{bruyere_logic_1994}; in what follows we treat DFAO's computing automatic sequences as more or less a primitive object, without requiring an explicit expression in terms of $\langle \Enn, +, V_k \rangle$.

+Here the total number of transitions of an automaton $M$ as a measure for the computational complexity of constructing $M$.
+Some of the complexity bounds in this section include the addition of $O(\log i)$ or $O(i^j)$ components for some constant $i$ which are not significant compared to multiplication in $O(\log i)$ or $O(i^j)$.

+In particular, in its current version, {\tt Walnut} does not use the algorithms for creating the automata we discussed in previous sections.
+Instead, more general techniques, suitable for any addable numeration system, are used.
+This means that the size of intermediate automata may differ from the minimal automata we constructed, and the running time can similarly be larger.

 In our analyses in this section, we focus on msd-first input.
 We need to make sure the final automata always have the correct output regardless of the number of leading zeros read; this is accomplished as follows.
 After creating an automaton $M$ with initial state $q_0$ and transition function $\delta$, we change the initial state to the state $q_0'$ where $\delta(q_0, [0^j \times \cdots \times 0^j])=q'_0$ for some $j$ and $\delta(q'_0, [0 \times \cdots \times 0])=q'_0$.
 The rationale is that our automata should always have the same correct output regardless of the number of leading zeros read and by creating the automaton in this manner we can always assume we have considered enough leading zeros for the automaton computations to be correct.
 A similar idea for base-$2$ is mentioned by Wolper and Boigelot \cite{wolper_construction_2000}.